 Bio

-I am a National Science Foundation SBE postdoctoral fellow at the Center for Advanced Spatial Technologies (CAST) at the University of Arkansas, Fayetteville.
+I am currently a Visiting Research Scholar at the Institute for the Study of the Ancient World at NYU.
+I was previously a National Science Foundation SBE postdoctoral fellow at the Center for Advanced Spatial Technologies (CAST) at the University of Arkansas, Fayetteville.
 I received my PhD from the Department of Anthropology at the University of California, Berkeley in 2022.
 My research has been funded by the National Science Foundation, the Wenner-Gren Foundation, the Andrew Mellon Foundation, and the National Endowment for the Humanities.

 Field team performing ceramic analysis Analyzing ceramics with students and members of the Zanzibar Department of Museums and Antiquities, summer 2023.